cmput402/cmput402.github.io/content/general/grade_letters.md

 * Depending on the definition of curved, grades are **not curved.**
     * Some people define *curved* to mean that grades are adjusted based on some statistics (such as the average) performance of all students in the class.
 In this sense, grades are not curved.
     * Some people define *curved* to mean that grades are adjusted based on distributions, e.g. a fixed number or percent of students get an A. In this sense, grades are not curved.
-    * Some people define *curved* to mean that grades may change depending on what happens during the semester, and in this sense graves are "curved" but this is not the University, Faculty, or Department's definition of curved.
+    * Some people define *curved* to mean that grades may change depending on what happens during the semester, and in this sense grades are "curved" but this is not the University, Faculty, or Department's definition of curved.
     * University Policy: No fixed grade distribution can be used.
         * Class rank and averages are not taken into account when deciding breakpoints.
-            * No system which produces a fixed number or fixed percentage of A's of A's is used.
+            * No system which produces a fixed number or fixed percentage of A's is used.
     * No system where the breakpoints are moved based on class averages is used.
     * By this system it is entirely possible for every student to get an "A" in the course if every student demonstrates "A" level mastery of the course material.